nftstorage/nft.storage/packages/website/pages/docs/how-to/get-status.md

 📌 status means that we have received a complete graph of data.

 A `Pinned` status is a legacy status from our previous architecture.
-It is equivalent to the `Complete` status.
+It is equivalent to the 📌 status.

 The `Pinning` status indicates that the completeness of the graph of data is still being validated.